newdexterity/Sensorized-Objects/CAD/README.md

 #### Optical Markers

 ### Soft Objects
-Before moulding the objects a narrow nozzle syringe needs to be prepared in order for the chosen urethane or silicone to reach the small narrow gaps without air bubbles.
+Before moulding the objects a narrow nozzle syringe needs to be prepared in order for the chosen urethane or silicone to reach the small narrow spaces in the mould without air bubbles.

+Materials needed to prepare long nozzle syringe:
+* Syringe
+* Heat shrink
+* Pliers
+* Super glue

+The materials can be seen depicted below with an accompanying video demonstrating how to fabricate one.

 [comment]: <> (add image of syringe being prepared)
 <p align="center">